wenkaiingermany/NCE_03/Lesson_07.md

 You may wonder why spiders are our friends -> Why, you may wonder, should 怎么会 spiders be our friends.

 Many of us believe that economic development is of paramount importance to China. -> Economic development, many of us believe, is of paramount impartance to China.

+concern ... = be about ...
+A recent case is about Jane Butlin ...
+To whom it may concern, ...
+One case concerns an eleven-year-old schoolgirl, Vera Petrova, who has normal vision but who can also perceive things with different parts of her skin, and through solid walls.

+be concerned with ...
+The book concerns music.
+The book is concerned with music.
+a book concerning music
+a book concerned with music

+run: be in charge of (sth); manage
+run a hotel / shop / language school
+John manages a successful furniture business.
+John is in charge of a successful furniture business.

+### John had a very good day and put his wallet containing $3.000 into the microwave oven for safekeeping.

+go fishing / hunting / camping / bowling / sight-seeing / mountain-hiking

+### When they got home, Jane cooked their dinner in the microwave oven and without realizing it, cooked her fiance's wallet as well.

+... without knowing it, ...
+... without being aware of it ...

+dismay: both shocked and discouraged

+turn to / into ... = change into ... = become ...
+The caterpillar eventrually turns to a beautiful butterly.
+The teacher turned writer.
+The has turned traitor.

+imagine one's ... when ...
+Imagine his dismay when he found he took the wrong train.

+continuative clause 接续行分句
+### John went to see his bank manager who sent the remains of wallet and the money to the special department of the Bank of England in Newcastle: the Multilated Ladies!

+He violently beat the boy who later died from his injuries.
+We can read of things that happened 5,000 years in the Near East, where people first learned to write. (because people first learned to write there)

+Don't sit on the chair because it has a broken leg.
+Don't sit on the chair which has a broken leg.

+I have to be very careful not to offend the manager because he could give me the sack at any time.
+I have to be very careful not to offend the manager who could give me the sack at any time.

+give sb. the sack

+History books never mention those people although they really helped civilization forward.
+History books never mention those people who really helped civilization forward.

+as / so long as ...
+provided / providing (that) ...
+on condition (that) ...
+You'll be quite safe as long as you follow my instructions.
+He can come with us, provided / providing (that) he pays for his own meals.
+I'll lend you the money on condition (that) you pay it back within three weeks.

+only if ...
+She will go only if he goes.
+Only if he goes will she go.

+### 'So long as there's something to identify, we will give people their money back,' said a spokeswoman for the Bank.
+'Last year, we paid $1.5m on 21,000 claims.
+This can give rise to curious situations, as it did in the case of Alfred Bloggs who worked as a dustman for the Ellesmere Corporation.